codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-2-type-variable.md

 </script>

 You can both create a box and put something inside it at once as in the example above.
-There's no different but I've broken the statement for easier explanation.
+There's no different.
+I've just broken the statement for easier explanation.
-Let's manipulate the stored string.
+Now, let's manipulate the stored string.

 `JS code:`
 <script src="https://gist.github.com/codenart/1e8bc0361bfa04545427eef9c61c2389.js">